 Have you heard of the 7 P’s.
 Prior Planning Prevents Piss Poor Performance.
 With that in mind let’s get started.

 If you missed part one of our article “How to Find the Best Helicopter Company for Aerial Photography” then I encourage you to have a read of it.

-When your up in the helicopter one thing you will realise quickly is that your going to be taking a lot of images.
-Of course your going to be shooting in RAW so make sure you allow for at least 2000 – 3000 photos to be taken per hour.
+When you’re up in the helicopter one thing you will realise quickly is that you’re going to be taking a lot of images.
+Of course you’re going to be shooting in RAW so make sure you allow for at least 2000 – 3000 photos to be taken per hour.
 On my flights I use a 64 gig Sandisk Ultra, so don’t just make sure you have the memory, make sure you have a card that can also write quick as well.
 I have this article about Whats the best Memory Cards to Buy.
 Along with the 64 gig Sandisk I also have two 32 gig cards as well.